ygemici/osz/loader/README.md

 OS loader application.

-The difference to other booting protocols is flexibility and that BOOTBOOT expects the kernel to fit inside the ramdisk.
+The difference to other booting protocols is flexibility and that BOOTBOOT expects the kernel to fit inside the initial ramdisk.
 This is ideal for hobby OSes and microkernels.
-The advantage it gaves is that your kernel can be splitted into several files and yet they will be loaded together as if it was a monolitic kernel, and you can use your own filesystem for that.
+The advantage it gaves is that your kernel can be splitted up into several files and yet they will be loaded together as if it was a monolitic kernel, and you can use your own filesystem for that.

-Also note that the initrd can be in another Option ROM, which is ideal for diskless, embedded systems.

 License
 -------